3 June 2020

 We support the Uluru Statement from the Heart and the underlying principles of Voice, Treaty, Truth including entrenching a representative voice to parliament in the Australian Constitution.

 Our mission is to ‘strengthen communities by supporting girls and women through our services and delivery’.
 We will deliver our mission through our values of courage, respect, inclusion, reconciliation and responsibility.
-These values show our role in honouring the self-determination and agency for First Nations women, including female-identifying and non-binary people.
+These values show our role in honouring the self-determination and agency for First Nations women and non-binary people.

 We will always strive to do more to empower First Nations women through our services.